AlanCortez1337/codepath-prework/README.md

 # Pre-work - *Memory Game*

-**Memory Mania** is a Light & Sound Memory game to apply for CodePath's SITE Program.
+**Memory Mania** is a Light & Sound Memory game for CodePath's SITE Program application.

 Submitted by: **Alan Cortez**